 The amphitheatres designed for other preoccupations of the Roman Empire – games, gladiatorial contests and wild animal shows – are still visible at towns such as Cirencester (Gloucestershire), Chester, and Silchester (Hampshire), and at military sites such as Richborough, Kent.
 We understand very little about how they were used, although depictions of gladiators have been found in both military and civil contexts.
 It has been estimated that the Silchester amphitheatre had seats for over 4,500 townspeople.

 After a busy day in the town, the less well-off returned to their shops and houses or villages in the countryside.
 The aristocrats of the town council might retire to town houses or to their country villas – in both cases buildings made up of rectangular rooms in the Roman fashion – to enjoy the benefits of underfloor hypocaust heating, or to dine with friends in a formal dining room (triclinium).

 Life was similar for the commanders of military units: the commandant’s house (the praetorium) of every fort was modelled on a Mediterranean town house.
-Both villa dwellers and military commanders enjoyed hunting - an activity depicted on domestic items such as pottery, mosaics and an intaglio found near Housesteads on Hadrian’s Wall.
+Both villa dwellers and military commanders enjoyed hunting – an activity depicted on domestic items such as pottery, mosaics and an intaglio (an inset gemstone from a finger ring) found near Housesteads on Hadrian’s Wall.